j-feng13/myglasseye.studio/build_log.md

 2. Google fonts are great
 3. The National uses sans serif geometric fonts
 	* I use Google Font Muli
-4. Fonts are easy to add by hotlinking the CDN
+4. Fonts are easy to add by hotlinking the CDNl

 ## Styling 7/14